Engage school stakeholders and gain buy-in

 Breakfast in the Classroom Myths

-Pushback often comes from school stakeholders that don’t know how Breakfast in the Classroom operates.
-This Breakfast in the Classroom Myths resource sheds light on five common myths that persist about Breakfast in the Classroom (BIC), including that BIC takes away from instructional time and that it causes messes in the classroom.
+Pushback often comes from school stakeholders that don’t know how Breakfast After the Bell operates.
+This Breakfast After the Bell Myths resource sheds light on five common myths that persist about Breakfast After the Bell (BAB), including that BAB takes away from instructional time and that it causes messes in the classroom.

 Social Impact Analysis